Division-of-Healthcare-Engineering/RTDS2/README.md

 ## Description

-RTPlanAI is a comprehensive repository for developing, evaluating, and applying innovative AI/ML algorithms to reduce variability and improve the accuracy of radiation therapy (RT) treatment planning.
+RTDS2 is a comprehensive repository for developing, evaluating, and applying innovative AI/ML algorithms to reduce variability and improve the accuracy of radiation therapy (RT) treatment planning.
 This project enhances RT providers' performance during pre-treatment peer-review processes, aiming to reduce treatment planning errors and improve patient safety across multiple cancer sites.

 ## Specific Aims